SBrough02/Spectroscopy/README.md

   <br>
   <em>Figure 1.
 A graph showing the Planck distribution for flux against wavelength.</em>
 </p>
-A blackbody spectrum was first generated using Planck's law to approximate the stellar spectrum.
+In Figure 1, a blackbody spectrum was first generated using Planck's law to approximate the stellar spectrum.
 This provided a baseline spectrum onto which atmospheric absorption features could be introduced.
 <br><br>

 <p align="center">